kyrylo0605/wordpress/wp-content/plugins/fb-reviews-widget/readme.txt

-=== Facebook Reviews ===
+=== Plugin Name ===
 Contributors: richplugins
 Donate link: https://richplugins.com/business-reviews-bundle-wordpress-plugin
-Tags: Facebook, reviews, facebook reviews, testimonials, google, facebook page reviews Requires at least: 2.8
+Tags: Facebook, reviews, recommendations, facebook reviews, facebook recommendations, ratings, testimonials, google, facebook page reviews
+Requires at least: 2.8
 Tested up to: 5.2
-Stable tag: 1.5.7
+Stable tag: 1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Facebook Reviews Widget show Facebook Page reviews on your WordPress website to increase user confidence and SEO.
+Facebook Reviews Widget shows Facebook Page reviews and recommendations on your WordPress website to increase user confidence and SEO.

 == Description ==

+The plugin display Facebook Page Reviews and Recommendations on your websites in sidebar widget to get more traffic and user trusts.

+This plugin uses the Facebook Graph API and requires an admin rights to the FB page to get the reviews and recommendations.

 Why better to use <a href="https://richplugins.com/business-reviews-bundle-wordpress-plugin">Business version</a> of the plugin

-The plugin display Facebook Page Reviews on your websites in sidebar widget to get more traffic and user trusts.

-This plugin uses the Facebook Graph API and requires an admin rights to the FB page to get the reviews.

 [youtube https://www.youtube.com/watch?v=o0HV-bJ6_qE]